Just heaven.

 and

 "A better understanding of muscle function will allow training to be more focused, logical, and exact ...
-The focus shifts from "feel the burn" and "no pain, no gain" to an understanding and feeling of flow and rhythm in the movements."
+The focus shifts from "feel the burn" and "no pain, no gain" to an understanding and feeling of flow and rhythm in the movements."and

 "The interplay between force reduction, force production, and proprioception will produce the highest quality of movement."